Pbgopinadh/Bash/Bash.md

 for example: $0 - this argument/special variable contains the script that is running.

-$* - this shows all the arguments present in the script.
+this $* - this shows all the arguments present in the script.

-$# - this shows no of arguments present in the script.
+this $# - this shows no of arguments present in the script.

 chmod 755 /filepath -> this is used to modify the permission of the script chown -R (recursive for directory) owner:group /filepath -> this is used to change the owner and group asscioated with that file/directory.